Nothing in your cart

 After I have my protein tested what happens to it?

-NMI holds all our samples and paperwork in case there are any disputes about the results.
+NMI holds all samples and paperwork in case there are any disputes about the results.

 This also protects you, the customer, as you can demonstrate that the sample you sent matches the product you have at home, or other samples sent in by others.

-We recommend you send in 30 grams of protein, that way you are not losing much of the protein that you purchased.
+We recommend you send in 30 grams of protein, that way you are not losing much of the protein that you purchased, and their is plenty for the NMI to test with some left over.

 How close to what I read on the label should my protein be?